zella/procaas/README.md

 Process as service (Work in progress)

-This project (http server) allows to run processes(something like bash over http) by http requests.
+This project (http server) allows to run processes(something like bash over http) by http requests and web sockets.

 ### Features